ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 *   For each ZNE-scaled circuit:
     *   Apply DDD.
     *   Apply PT (generating multiple variants for each DDD+ZNE-scaled circuit).
-    *   Execute these variants using an REM-enabled executor.
+    *   Execute these variants using a base executor (without REM).
+    *   Apply REM to the raw measurement results.
-    *   Average PT results to get a single expectation value for that ZNE scale factor.
+    *   Average PT results (after REM) to get a single expectation value for that ZNE scale factor.
 *   **ZNE `factory.reduce`**: Takes all averaged expectation values (one per ZNE scale factor) and performs the final extrapolation.

 ```{code-cell} ipython3